Welcome to Kindergarten!

-OCTOBER: Letters C, O, A, G, sound and sign language, Moses/10 Commandments, Octopus, Ants, GRANDPARENT’S PROGRAM, Field Trip to Riverside Park, Meet with parents for 6-week conference
+OCTOBER: Letters C, O, A, G, Sounds and Sign Language, Moses/Ten Commandments, Octopi, Ants, Grandparents Program, Field Trip to Riverside Park, Meetings with parents for the 6-week conference

-NOVEMBER: Learn about pilgrims/ PILGRIM DAY, Psalm 100, Veteran’s Day, Letters D and S
+NOVEMBER: Learning about pilgrims/Pilgrim Day, Psalm 100, Veteran’s Day, Letters D and S

-DECEMBER: Christmas, Luke 2: 7-12, Letters L and I, Costumes for Christmas story play, Caroling at nearby nursing home
+DECEMBER: Christmas, Luke 2: 7-12, Letters L and I, Costumes for the Christmas story play, Caroling at a nearby nursing home

-APRIL: EASTER, Letters P, V, W, Z, Volcano, Sew pillowcases, Zoo animals/paper mache’
+APRIL: Easter, Letters P, V, W, Z, Volcanos, Sewing pillowcases, Zoo animals/paper mache’

-MAY: Spring, Letters K, Q, J, X, Quilts, Japanese lunch, Ride train to Olympia
+MAY: Spring, Letters K, Q, J, X, Quilts, Japanese lunch, Train ride to Olympia

 JUNE: Letter Y, End of year program, Kindergarten Olympics